Safe Learning Control with Optimality and Stability Guarantees: Implementation of robust safe RL

-This section develops an adaptive safe exploration framework for learning the optimal value function and optimal control policy based on simulation of experience.
+This section develops a safe robust RL framework for learning the optimal value function and optimal control policy based on simulation of experience.
 The behavior policy is defined as

-where the first term is the target policy, the second term is the safeguarding policy, and the last term is the estimated disturbance/fault.
-The Bellman error is defined as
+where the first term is the target policy, the second term is the safeguard policy, and the last term is the estimated disturbance/fault. {\xyr A performance metric for learning the ideal NN weights is the Bellman error, which is defined as $\delta= H(x,\nabla \hat{V}, u) - H(x,\nabla V^*,k^*)$.
+By \eqref{eq:HJB}, the Bellman error is}

-where $\nabla \phi = \partial \phi/ \partial x$ and $\varphi = \nabla \phi(x) (f(x) + g(x)u)$.
-Given that online learning is actually off-policy since the behavior policy \eqref{e4.3.1} is different from $K$, the collected data may result in an approximation error in the optimal control policy \eqref{e2.1.4}.
-Hence, the nominal system is utilized to generate simulation data to correct the approximation error and relax the PE condition as well.
+where $\varphi = \nabla \phi(x) (f(x) + g(x)u)$ and $\nabla \phi = \partial \phi/ \partial x$.
+Given that online learning is actually off-policy since the behavior policy \eqref{e4.3.1} is different from $K$, the collected data may result in an approximation error in the optimal control policy \eqref{eq:optimal_control_policy}.
+Hence, the undisturbed system \eqref{eq:nominal_sys} is utilized to generate simulation data to correct the approximation error and relax the PE condition as well.
 Denote $\{x_i(t)\}_{i=1}^N$ as a collection of $N$ state points sampled from $\mathcal{X}$ at $t \geq 0$ and {\xywv $u_i = K(x_i, t)$} as the exploratory policy.
 The Bellman error at each sampled state is obtained as

 where $\varphi_i = \nabla \phi(x_i) (f(x_i) + g(x_i)u_i)$.
 The tuning law for the critic NN weights is